 Failure to include the following items automatically disables the listing.

-- It is important to include the direct link to property in your listing feed to give users the opportunity to visit the property website.
+- See example of the direct link to property in your listing feed.
+This gives users the opportunity to visit the property website.

 Hosting the listing feed and file structure